Will you be cruising the Celebrity Equinox soon? We took a 10-day Southern Caribbean cruise on this amazing ship. Read our Celebrity Equinox review.

-Celebrity does not do a great job explaining Le Petit Chef on their website, at least not when I was booking.
-This is the one restaurant I did not book in advance because I didn’t understand it.
-When we finally visited and seen a sample of what it is, we signed up for dinner on our first night.
+Celebrity does not do a great job explaining Le Petit Chef on their website, at least not when I was booking dinner reservations.
+This is the one restaurant I did not book in advance because I didn’t understand.
+When we finally visited and saw a sample of what it was, we signed up for dinner on our first night.

 This 4D animation show takes place between your meals.
-These animated “celebrity” chefs are competing and preparing your plate right in front of you.
-It’s actually quite comical and entertaining – I got a kick out of it.
-Once a dished is presented by the animated chef, the waiters serve the real thing.
+These animated “celebrity” chefs are competing and preparing your plate right before you.
+It’s quite comical and entertaining – I got a kick out of it.
+Once a dish is presented by the animated chef, the waiters serve the real thing.

 Watch the video of the appetizer here.